ronaldbradford/cli_explorer/INSTALL.md

 pip install flask
 ```

+This will setup a virtual environment ready to run the Flask container.

 ### Install from Ubuntu packages

 This is an example of using the OpenStack Kilo client tools on Ubuntu 14.04 LTS.

 ```
   sudo apt-get install ubuntu-cloud-keyring